HabanaAI/Model-References/PyTorch/audio/wav2vec2/inference/README.md

 This model is based on [PreTrainedModel](https://huggingface.co/docs/transformers/main/en/main_classes/model#transformers.PreTrainedModel).
 For details on the generic methods the library implements for all its models (such as downloading or saving etc.), refer to [Wav2Vec2 for CTC](https://huggingface.co/docs/transformers/main/en/model_doc/wav2vec2#transformers.Wav2Vec2ForCTC) section.

 ## Setup
 Please follow the instructions provided in the [Gaudi Installation Guide](https://docs.habana.ai/en/latest/Installation_Guide/index.html) to set up the environment including the `$PYTHON` environment variable.
+To achieve the best performance, please follow the methods outlined in the [Optimizing Training Platform guide](https://docs.habana.ai/en/latest/PyTorch/Model_Optimization_PyTorch/Optimization_in_Training_Platform.html).
-This guide will walk you through the process of setting up your system to run the model on Gaudi.
+The guides will walk you through the process of setting up your system to run the model on Gaudi.

 ### Clone Habana Model-References
 In the docker container, clone this repository and switch to the branch that matches your SynapseAI version.